emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/blockchain.md

 At a present day, two consensus mechanisms are commonly used:
 - [Proof-of-work](https://www.investopedia.com/terms/p/proof-work.asp) - original consensus mechanism, which is used by Bitcoin and Ethereum.
 It’s highly criticized for its inefficiency -  processing of new transactions requires “mining”, which is a highly computationally intensive process.
 Because of this, graphic cards became an endangered species.
 Another disadvantage - cost of transactions is very high and processing speed is also quite slow.
 - [Proof-of-stake](https://www.investopedia.com/terms/p/proof-stake-pos.asp) - newer consensus mechanism, which doesn’t require significant processing power (and graphic cards).
 Processing of transactions is usually called “validation”.
-Newer chains, like Axion, use it.
+Newer chains, like Fermi, use it.
 Ethereum is also currently in a process of switching to this model.
 Transactions are usually much cheaper and processing speed is faster.

 At this point, we should have enough knowledge to proceed to the next chapter - choosing the best blockchain to build dApps.